How to Change the Ignition Coil in Your Portable Generator Step-By-Step Guide

 Loosen the spark plug wire from the insulator and thread it back through the gap in the carburetor housing.
 This will allow you to fully remove the old ignition coil.

 Now, it’s time to install the new ignition coil.
 Slip it around the flywheel, making sure it’s positioned correctly.
 Loosely replace the two bolts, and push the ignition coil as far away from the flywheel as you can.
-Then, tighten up those bolts.
+Then, tighten up those bolts normal not full tight.

 The most important setting when adjusting the ignition coil to the flywheel on a portable generator is the air gap between the ignition coil and the flywheel magnet.